Part III: Building information modelling (BIM)

 Part III: Building Information Modelling (BIM)

-In recent weeks, we’ve been posting about how midmarket AEC firms can recover and get ahead of the competition with a comprehensive digital roadmap.
+We have blog posts about how midmarket AEC firms can recover and get ahead of the competition with a comprehensive digital roadmap.
 Have a look at the first post, on streamlining systems to cut costs.
 And the second, on getting onsite IT right.

 Architecture, Engineering and Construction (AEC) is a fascinating sector because it embraces such a broad range of skills and challenges.
 But in one way, AEC is like any other industry we work with: there’s always some new tech trend promising ‘transformation’ or ‘disruption’.